skybet/interaction-design-tech-test/README.md

 ## Problem Details

 This test is built on top of our demo API ([http://skybettechtestapi.herokuapp.com]()) which is used to pull in a list of available bets and submit stakes to place actual bets.

+The general flow provided is:

+1. Show basic application skeleton
+1. Read available bets from API
+1. Present bets to the user
+    * Event name, bet name and formatted odds
+1. Allow the user to select one bet which gets displayed in a separate slip
+1. Allow the user to enter a stake next to the bet in the betslip
+    * Display potential returns for their bet
+1. Allow the user to submit the bet to the API
+1. Display any errors returned
+1. Display the receipt returned by a successful placement
+    * Event name, bet name, accepted odds, potential returns and transaction reference

 ## Notes